Dwarvesforge/thorin/README.md

 <a id="readme-goals"></a>
 ## Goals

-The main goal of this toolkit is to **gives you some nice and powerful features through a simple API**.
+The main goal of this toolkit is to **give you some nice and powerful features through a simple API**.
 We will make this package grow every time we encounter and implement some nice functions/classes/helpers.

 <a id="readme-install"></a>